4pplet/classyTKL/README.md

 ## Revisions:
 - Rev A1: Initial prototype
 - Rev A2: Added missing ISO footprint, added posibility of THT switch under space
+- Rev A3: Removed THT-holes for reset-switch for better compatibility with standard SMD soldering process.